scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 entails that future extensions to capture different types of boundary conditions can easily be added at a later stage.

-To demonstrate the use of the low-level API, we will use the Laplace example from the original CFD tutorials (step 9), which implements the steady-state heat equation with Dirichlet and Neuman boundary conditions.
+To illustrate the use of the low-level API, we will use the Laplace example from the original CFD tutorials (step 9), which implements the steady-state heat equation with Dirichlet and Neuman boundary conditions.
 The governing equation for this problem is